Sleeping with Your Dog in Your Bed – Why You Should

 Perhaps at this point, all the gals n’ guys who don’t already have a dog want to rush out and get one.
+And then, obviously, let that dog sleep in the bed with you.
 Be sure to first familiarise yourself with 7 steps to being the purrfect pet parent in 2021.

 Emotional based evidence

 Science is great.
-However, many of us simply KNOW that sleeping with our dog in our bed has a positive effect.
+However, many of us simply KNOW that sleeping with your dog in your bed has a positive effect.
 Why?
 Because we can feel it – it makes us feel like princess Jasmine with her tiger.

-PD Insurance dog insurance plans help protect your dog in a time of illness, accidents or injuries.
-You can even go further and attach our Wellness Benefits package, for stuff pup needs when they’re well.
-As a result, you won’t have to worry about affordability of the right treatment if pooch is in need.
+PD Insurance dog insurance plans help protect your dog in a time of illness, accident, allergies, other injury or infection, and more.
+You won’t have to worry about affordability of the right treatment if pooch is in need.